 How Do I Know if I Have Macular Degeneration?

-While this is recommended every three years in conjunction with yearly check-ups, any changes in your vision means you are eligible to bring this exam forward.
+While this is recommended every three years in conjunction with yearly check-ups, any changes in your vision mean you are eligible to bring this exam forward.

-Your optometrist will screen you for macular degeneration via a number of tests.
+Your optometrist will screen you for macular degeneration via several tests.
 If macular degeneration is detected, your optometrist may refer you to an ophthalmologist for additional testing.

 Can Macular Degeneration Be Treated?